 Robert L. Johnson

-Chairman and CEO, The RLJ Companies; Founder, Black Entertainment Television
+Founder and chairman, The RLJ Companies; founder and former chairman, Black Entertainment Television, Inc.

 Quincy D. Jones

 Community leader; former corporate executive, director of social services, and social work professor

 Michael L. Lomax

 President and CEO, United Negro College Fund; former president, Dillard University

 Member, United States House of Representatives

 Chairman and CEO, Bank of America